-Harry’s practice includes some of the largest litigation in the Pacific Northwest, as well as pre-litigation disputes and arbitrations.
+Harry’s practice includes some of the largest and most high-profile litigation in the Pacific Northwest, as well as pre-litigation disputes and arbitrations.
 Recent cases include:

 - Rosenblum v.
 Oracle and related cases.
 Harry represented the Oregon Attorney General, the State of Oregon, and Cover Oregon in their litigation against Oracle, the second-largest software company in the world.
 The litigation involved cases in state and federal court and claims for, among others, breach of contract, fraud, false claims, copyright, and quantum meruit.
 Harry played a central role in all the cases, including briefing and arguing dispositive motions and taking and defending key depositions.
 The litigation settled successfully in September 2016.

 - United States v.
 Bundy, et al. Federal Judge Anna Brown appointed Harry to represent the jury in the October 2016 Malheur National Wildlife Refuge occupation trial.
 After the trial, a group of media moved the Court to learn the identities of the jurors.
 Harry and fellow MH shareholders Laura Salerno Owens and David Markowitz developed a legal solution that protects the jurors' privacy, while allowing the press to perform its important news gathering function.

 - Confidential international employment matter.
 Harry tried and won an employment matter before an international tribunal.
 The case culminated in a two-day trial before a judge sitting in Nairobi, Kenya, with witnesses appearing by telephone from the United States and Europe.